HHS/simpler-grants-gov/documentation/analytics/development.md

 1. Go to [the dashboard](https://api.slack.com/apps) that displays the slack apps for which you have collaborator access
 2. Click on `Sprint Reporting Bot` to go to the settings for our analytics slackbot
 3. From the side menu, select `OAuth & Permissions` and scroll down to the "OAuth tokens for your workspace" section
-4. Copy the "Bot user OAuth token" which should start with `xoxb` and paste it into your `.secrets.toml` file under the `slack_bot_token` variable.
+4. Copy the "Bot user OAuth token" which should start with `xoxb`
+5. Run export ANALYTICS_REPORTING_CHANNEL_ID={Bot user OAuth token from step 4} in your shell

 <img alt="Screenshot of slack app settings page with bot user OAuth token" src="../../analytics/static/screenshot-slackbot-token.png" width=750>